 - Reports regarding the implementation of commitments (proper allocation of funds, project compliance, ESG indicators).

-Our Green, Social and Sustainable Bonds
+Find out about Our Green, Social and Sustainable Bonds

 Savings that finance sustainable projects